-1.5.10 Symbolic Computations
+1.5.9 Symbolic Computations

 Even though the main focus in this book is programming of numerical methods, there are occasions where symbolic (also called exact or analytical) operations are useful.
 Doing symbolic computations means, as the name suggests, that we do computations with the symbols themselves rather than with the numerical values they could represent.
 Let us illustrate the difference between symbolic and numerical computations with a little example.
-A numerical computation could be x = 2 y = 3 z = xy print z which will make the number 6 appear on the screen.
+A numerical computation could be which will make the number 6 appear on the screen.
 A symbolic counterpart of this code could be which causes the symbolic result xy to appear on the screen.
 Note that no numerical value was assigned to any of the variables in the symbolic computation.
 Only the symbols were used, as when you do symbolic mathematics by hand on a piece of paper.